Who We Are

 The course includes scientific principles, and teaching methodology necessary for the modification of physical education programs, sport, or recreational activities to meet the developmental needs and capabilities of students with diverse abilities.
 Emphasis is given to the principles of motor development; assessment techniques; developmental needs; psychomotor, cognitive, psychological, and social characteristics of individuals with various disabilities; legal requirements; resources for participation in community sport and recreation programs; and developing appropriate instructional and behavioral strategies for an inclusive or adapted activity learning environment.

-Prerequisites: PER 232, PER 341, PER Majors Only, and Senior Standing; or permission of instructor.
+PER 232, 341, PER Majors Only, and Senior Standing; or permission of instructor.

 Students will study how physical activity professionals can foster healthy active lifespan participation to meet the needs and preferences of diverse individuals.
 This course guides students to synthesize and apply what they have learned in physical education and recreation courses to understand changes within society that affect physical activity, fitness, and sport services provided in various segments of the community.
 The goal of the class is to facilitate an understanding of the impact that social and economic variables have on participation behavior, service, and program delivery.

-Prerequisites: PER 386, PER 387, Senior Standing, and PER Majors Only; or permission of instructor.
+PER 386, 387, Senior Standing, and PER Majors Only; or permission of instructor.

 The internship experience, of a minimum of 150 hours, is designed to provide a student with the opportunity to apply knowledge and skills gained from classes to professional practice.
 Students are encouraged to seek and select internship placements that provide students opportunities that correspond to their own professional goals.
 This formal, guided learning experience is supervised simultaneously by the agency supervisor and a university faculty member.
 This experience will better prepare a student to make the transition from the university to work in his/her profession.

-Required physical education and recreation major elective course 1-3 hours
+Required physical education and recreation major elective course 1-3 credits

 Choose one course: